SENIOR MANAGER, ARCTIC PROGRAMS

 The ideal candidate will possess many of the experiences and qualifications described below but need not possess them all for consideration:

-• Bachelor’s degree and five or more years of experience in conservation, public policy, marine and coastal environments, research, or other relevant fields preferred.
+• Bachelor’s degree or equivalent lived or professional experience and 5+ years of experience in conservation, Tribal management, public policy, or other related field.

-• Demonstrated experience collaborating with Indigenous communities, experts, or organizations at the intersection of conservation and culture.
+• Proven experience collaborating with Indigenous communities, experts, or organizations, particularly at the intersection of conservation, culture, and knowledge systems.

-• Strong verbal and written communication skills, including the ability to communicate complex scientific or technical concepts to policy to various stakeholders.
+• Strong advocacy skills and exceptional verbal and written communication abilities, including the ability to convey complex legal, scientific, political, or technical concepts to both policy experts and general audiences.

-• Highly collaborative with excellent interpersonal skills and an appreciation for a multi-disciplinary team approach.
+• Highly collaborative, with excellent interpersonal abilities and a deep appreciation for working within a multi-disciplinary team approach.

-• Strong commitment to just and equitable environmental conservation.
+• Dedication to equitable and just approaches to environmental conservation.

 TRAVEL